mdmarufhossianbd/genius-workplace-fronted/README.md

 - Job Details PDF Download: Users can download the details of a job listing as a PDF
 - Real Time job apply.
 - user don't apply duplicate job apply

-# Contributing
-Contributions are welcome!
-Please fork this repository and submit a pull request for any enhancements or bug fixes.
-Before making any changes, please open an issue to discuss what you would like to contribute.

 # License
 This project is licensed under the MIT License.
 See the LICENSE file for details.